Karen Duffy: Film and television career

 By 1989, Duffy was modeling and appearing in television commercials.
-She was a VJ for MTV in the early 1990s, under the name "Duff."
-She had small roles in a handful of films including Dumb and Dumber and Blank Check, and by 1995 was working as a correspondent for documentary filmmaker Michael Moore on his television shows TV Nation and The Awful Truth.
+Her big break came when she auditioned and was selected as a VJ for the MTV network in the early 1990s, working at the network from 1991 - 1995 under the name "Duff."
+She appeared in small roles in a handful of films including Dumb and Dumber and Blank Check, and by 1995 was working as a correspondent for documentary filmmaker Michael Moore on his television shows TV Nation and The Awful Truth.
 She also was a Revlon "Charlie Girl" as well as the face of Almay Cosmetics, and co-hosted the pay-per-view television event, Elvis: The Tribute from the Memphis Pyramid in 1994 with Kris Kristofferson.

 In 2006, Duffy hosted House of Tiny Terrors on TLC.
 On July 7, 2007, she appeared on the Live Earth telecast on the Bravo Channel as a co-host at Giants Stadium, East Rutherford, New Jersey.

 In 2008, Duffy began working with New York City's NYC Media on a series of emergency preparedness videos.
 The videos, which mimic the style of the network TV show Secrets of New York, help raise awareness of the perils of natural disasters and preventative actions families should take to prepare for them.